← Haseeb Chaudhry

 -

-— Sociology before sociology existed.
+Sociology before sociology existed.
 Insanely dense tbh, takes a while to get to the point so definitely skim, but asabiyyah is probably one of the most important concepts ever created; explains why empires (also countries, companies) rise and fall better than most modern political science.

 -

-— Deliverance is the best account of real spirituality I've read.
+Deliverance is the best account of real spirituality I've read.
 The diseases-of-the-heart sections in the Ihya are something every Muslim should aim to read; TLDR all of them stem from the desire for social validation.

 -

-Al-Farabi — The Virtuous City
+The Virtuous City by Al-Farabi

-— Densest book ever yet best book ever.
+Densest book ever yet best book ever.
 Talks about the First Ruler, the Active Intellect, and the philosopher-king.
 Reads very modern if you swap "city" for "company".

 -

-— Asrar-i-Khudi, Javid Nama, Jawab-e-Shikwa all brilliant.
+Asrar-i-Khudi, Javid Nama, Jawab-e-Shikwa all brilliant.
 Gabriel and Iblis also fantastic but dense, took me a few passes; wouldn't recommend a lot of his poetry without a strong spiritual base.

 -

-— Road to Mecca is the best autobiography I've ever read.
+Road to Mecca is the best autobiography I've ever read.
 Islam at the Crossroads is another I'd recommend to any young Muslim balancing the East and the West.

 -

-— Still understanding these, not fully confident yet.
+Still understanding these, not fully confident yet.

 -